 Happy Valentine’s Day!!
 We’ve been having fun the last week doing some Valentine-inspired activities.
 I thought I’d just do one post about them.
-I picked up Clifford’s Valentines at the library and Andy read it to us.
+I picked up Clifford’s Valentines at the library and my oldest son read it to us.
 After reading about how Clifford made his big Valentine, we decided to make some of our own.

 Every year we enjoy making Valentine’s for Aunts and Uncles.
 This year I was inspired by a card I saw on Putti Prapancha.
 Here is the front of the card.
 Since we were making so many, we decided to just use a half sheet of paper for each Valentine to conserve paper.

 I made a heart template that we laid over the card and we used a pencil eraser to stamp different colors into the heart shape.

 When the heart was completely stamped, we took off the template and had a colorful heart on our card.

 After making two cards, it was taking FOREVER so we decided to use our extra large pencil to make the stamps.
 It worked much better for us.
 The boys wrote an I and U on the side of the heart to complete the front of the card.